Malcolm in the Middle: Premise

-Another distinctive aspect of the show is that the cold open of every episode is unrelated to the main story.
-Exceptions were episodes which were the conclusions of "two-parters"; each part two episode opened with a recap of its part one episode.
+Another distinctive aspect of the show is that the cold open of nearly every episode is unrelated to the main story.
+Exceptions include episodes which were the conclusions of "two-parters"; each part two episode opened with a recap of its part one episode.

 The family's surname is never mentioned directly in the series.
 Linwood Boomer's script for the pilot episode originally included the surname Wilkerson, but it was later removed because he did not want to put "any specific ethnic label on the characters".
 The surname appeared in early drafts of promotional material and also on Francis' Marlin Academy uniform in the pilot.
 In the last episode of the series, "Graduation", Francis drops his ID badge from his new office job, which lists his name as "Francis Nolastname".
 Also, in that same episode, the principal announces Malcolm as the speaker, mouthing "Nolastname" as his voice is drowned out by microphone feedback.
 A publicist for Fox said that "officially the family's last name should be considered a mystery".
-The last name "Wilkerson" was occasionally referenced in foreign marketing for the show, in particular British TV advertisements and the DVD insert from the Region 2 release of season five in the description of the episode "Block Party".

-It is also never made explicit where the show takes place.
-Several episodes hint that the family resides somewhere in the American Southwest, such as showing the family living within driving distance of Las Vegas.
-At other times, facts about where the family lives are intentionally contradictory given the climate and what is described to be nearby.